-Exception to Electronic Submission Requirement: You qualify for an exception to the electronic submission requirement, and may submit your application in paper format, if you are unable to submit an application through e-Application because-
+Exception to Electronic Submission Requirement: You qualify for an exception to the electronic submission requirement, and may submit your application in paper format, if you are unable to submit an application through the Grants.gov system because-

-• You do not have access to the Internet; or

-You do not have the capacity to upload large documents to e-Application; and

-No later than two weeks before the application deadline date (14 calendar days or, if the fourteenth calendar day before the application deadline date falls on a Federal holiday, the next business day following the Federal holiday), you mail or fax a written statement to the Department, explaining which of the two grounds for an exception prevents you from using the Internet to submit your application.
+- · You do not have access to the Internet; or - You do not have the capacity to upload large documents to the Grants.gov system; and - · No later than two weeks before the application deadline date (14 calendar days or, if the fourteenth calendar day before the application deadline date falls on a Federal holiday, the next business day following the Federal holiday), you mail or fax a written statement to the Department, explaining which of the two grounds for an exception prevent you from using the Internet to submit your application.

 If you mail your written statement to the Department, it must be postmarked no later than two weeks before the application deadline date.
 If you fax your written statement to the Department, we must receive the faxed statement no later than two weeks before the application deadline date.

-Address and mail or fax your statement to: Lynn Medley, U.S. Department of Education, 400 Maryland Avenue, SW., room 6027, Potomac Center Plaza (PCP), Washington, DC 20202-2700.
-FAX: (202) 245-7338.
+Address and mail or fax your statement to: Lynn Medley, U.S. Department of Education, 400 Maryland Avenue, SW., room 5140, Washington, DC 20202-2700.
+FAX: (202) 245-7323.